 A statute of limitations is a law that sets forth the amount of time an accident victim has to file a personal injury claim.
 In Florida, the statute of limitations varies depending on the claim type.

-- The statute of limitations for a dog bite injury is four years from the date of the accident.
+- The statute of limitations for a dog bite injury is two years from the date of the accident.

 - The statute of limitations for pursuing a wrongful death lawsuit is two years from the date of the accident,

 - Neck Injuries: Neck injuries can result in nerve damage, disc damage, ruptured ligaments, and fractures of the vertebrae.

 - Back Injuries: The most frequent types of back injuries are strains, sprains, herniated disks and fractures.
 Serious injuries could require surgery.

 - Spinal Cord Injuries: Spinal cord injuries can result in a temporary (partial) or permanent (complete) loss of motor and/or sensory function.